krrish-kohli/Web-Scraping/README.md

   - **Selenium WebDriver**: For browser automation and interaction with Instagram
 - **File(s)**:
   - `main.py` - The main script for automating Instagram interactions

 ---

+### 9. SF Renting
+This project automates scraping rental property data from Zillow and submitting it to a Google Form.
+It combines **BeautifulSoup** for data extraction and **Selenium** for automation to gather and organize information about rental properties in San Francisco.

+#### Project Details:
+- **Data Source**: [Zillow Clone](https://appbrewery.github.io/Zillow-Clone/) for scraping rental property data
+- **Google Form**: [Form Link](https://forms.gle/5xJHfDvCL5ZCwyCG7) for submitting the data
+- **Features**:
+  - Scrapes property addresses, prices, and links from Zillow using BeautifulSoup
+  - Automates inputting scraped data into a Google Form using Selenium
+  - Loops through multiple properties to collect and submit data efficiently
+- **Tools Used**:
+  - **BeautifulSoup**: For web scraping rental property data
+  - **Selenium WebDriver**: For automating the data submission process
+- **File(s)**:
+  - `main.py` - The main script for scraping and automating data submission

+---